Electric car charging cables and plugs explained

 Mode 2 charging cables

-When you purchase an electric car, it will typically come with what’s known as a Mode 2 charging cable as standard.
-These cables plug into your electric car on one end and a standard domestic socket on the other.
-The cable also comes with In-Cable Control and Protection Device (IC-CPD) which is responsible for the control and communication between, and the protection of, the standard wall plug and the electric car.
+When you purchase an EV, it usually comes with what’s known as a Mode 2 charging cable.
+These cables plug into your EV on one end and enable the connection to an ordinary 3-pin domestic socket.
+Some Mode 2 charging cable are more advanced and offer connectors suitable for different CEE industrial sockets.
+Mode 2 charging cables come with an In-Cable Control and Protection Device (IC-CPD) which is responsible for the control of the charging process and communication between the electrical power source and the EV.

-Whilst this charging method is undoubtedly convenient; as most household outlets only deliver up to 2.3 kW of power, charging using this method can take a long time.
-It can also be dangerous if carried out incorrectly.
-Therefore, we only recommend using this charging cable if it’s an emergency.
+You can use this cable to plug it into a 3-pin domestic socket and charge without a charging station.
+While this charging method is undoubtedly convenient, charging using this method can take a long time as most household outlets only deliver up to 2.3 kW of power.
+It can also be dangerous if handled incorrectly, as it can easily overload your home’s electrical circuit.
+Therefore, we only recommend using this charging cable if no other options are available.
 Find out more about how to charge your electric car safely.

 Mode 3 charging cables

-Mode 3 cables are currently the most commonly used when charging an electric car around the world.
-This type of charging cable connects your vehicle to a dedicated electric vehicle charging point—like those found in offices and workplaces, homes and residential locations, and commercial and public car parks.
-These cables are in charge of the control, communication, and protection of the charging process and usually connect to charging plugs like Type 1 or Type 2.
+Mode 3 cables are currently the most common way to charge an EV across the globe.
+A Mode 3 charging cable connects your vehicle to a dedicated EV charging station—like those found in workplaces and offices, homes and residential locations, and commercial and public parking lots.
+These cables are the standard across the world for public and home EV charging using a dedicated charging station, and usually connect to Type 1 or Type 2 charging plugs.

 Mode 4 charging cables